Derek-Walton/Smart-Home-Coursework/README.md

 ## Requirements

-This project uses features from John Zelle's graphics module, [graphics.py](https://mcsp.wartburg.edu/zelle/python/graphics.py).
-Please ensure this is installed for the patchwork sample to display.
+* Python 3

+This project uses Tkinter which is a standard python package that comes pre-installed with Python

+### If ran on Mac

+Mac Tkinter faces an issue that has yet to have been fixed where the Button widget's background can't be changed.
+The only work-around to this issue is by installing a extension for Tkinter, [tkmacosx](https://pypi.org/project/tkmacosx/), and importing the [Button widget](https://github.com/Saadmairaj/tkmacosx#button-widget).
+This solves the issue and allows the Button to function as normal.

+If ran on Mac without tkmacosx:

+#### Installation

 To install, run the following command in the shell:

 ```
-pip install -r requirements.txt
+pip install tkmacosx
 ```

+After installing tkmacosx, you'll need to run the Mac specified frontend.py

 ## Usage